First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Rewriting OMPIQs

-To begin with, recall that all \LTL{} \OMPIQ{}s are $\FO(\RPR)$-rewritable, and so answering them can always be done in $\NCo$ for data complexity.
-On the other hand, as follows from~\cite{DBLP:journals/jiis/Schaerf93}, answering the atemporal $\DL_\krom$ \OMPIQ{}
+So it remains to consider \OMPIQ{}s of the form $(\TO,\varkappa)$ with a positive temporal concept~$\varkappa$.
+Recall that all \LTL{} \OMPIQ{}s are $\FO(\RPR)$-rewritable, and so answering them can always be done in $\NCo$ for data complexity.
+On the other hand, as follows from the results of~\citeA{DBLP:journals/jiis/Schaerf93}, answering atemporal $\DL_\krom$ \OMPIQ{}s with positive temporal concepts can encode 2+2SAT: